milanaryal/milanaryal.github.io/_posts/2014/2014-11-27-integrating-social-meta-tags-into-wordpress-tumblr-and-blogger.md

 The WordPress publishing platform is one of the most popular and widely used CMS systems in the world.
 It provides rich plugin support for additional functionality, including various plugins for social media.

-Popular plugins in particular like [Jetpack](//wordpress.org/plugins/jetpack/installation) and [WordPress SEO by Yoast](//yoast.com/wordpress/plugins/seo) make it easy to integrate your WordPress site with social meta tags.
+Popular plugins in particular like <a href="http://wordpress.org/plugins/jetpack/installation" rel="nofollow">Jetpack</a> and <a href="http://yoast.com/wordpress/plugins/seo" rel="nofollow">WordPress SEO by Yoast</a> make it easy to integrate your WordPress site with social meta tags.

 Install WordPress SEO by Yoast, this plugin made everything easier: